 Who are RSVP Peer Educators?

-RSVP Peer Educators are students who educate other students to make a difference on campus.
+RSVP Peer Educators are students who educate other students on relationship & sexual violence in order to make a difference on campus.
 Peer Educators are responsible, enthusiastic, dedicated student leaders that help provide workshops, facilitate discussions, and help with campus events.

 What Can RSVP Peer Educators provide?